geo-liak/react-project-facebook/README.md

 # JSON-server port

 The json-server port is set to 3004.
 If you need to change to another port, change the file ```settings.js``` and use the new port when starting the json-server in step 4.

+# Credentials

+In order to login, you can use "user01" as username and "pass01" as password.
+Alternatively, you can create you own user.
+Irrespectively of the credentials that will be used, the same feed will be presented.